 Statement Description

-glue-cache Deprecated.

-managed-keys Deprecated, use trust-anchors.
+managed-keys

-reserved-sockets Deprecated.
+reserved-sockets

-trusted-keys Deprecated, use trust-anchors.
+trusted-keys

 8.5 BIND 9 Statistics

 BIND 9 maintains lots of statistics information and provides several interfaces for users to access those statistics.
 The available statistics include all statistics counters that are meaningful in BIND 9, and other information that is considered useful.